-By June 2007 the authorities had conducted a survey of wetlands close to Hopong and discovered 5 additional populations, and current knowledge suggests the species is not under any immediate threat of over-collection.
+By June 2007 the authorities had conducted a survey of wetlands close to Hopong and discovered 5 additional populations, and current evidence suggests the species is not under any immediate threat of over-collection.

 The official description arrived in February 2007 and the fish was placed into new genus Celestichthys by Tyson Roberts despite morphological and behavioural similarities with Danio (formerly Microrasbora) erythromicron.